-The Iowa Legislature sets the State Supplemental Aid percentage.
+The Iowa Legislature sets the allowable growth percentage.
 This percentage is applied to the prior year's state cost per pupil.
 The cost per pupil is multiplied by certified enrollment to yield the district's regular-program district cost.

-Both factors (State Supplemental Aid and enrollment) greatly affect district budgets.
-However, for districts with moderate increases in enrollment, the State Supplemental Aid percentage has the greater budget impact.
-The State Supplemental Aid percentage has been highly variable over the past 30 years, ranging from a low of zero percent in 2011 to a high of 14.5 percent in 1981.
-Note for FY 2009-10, the Governor ordered a 10% across-the-board budget cut and for FY 2010-11, only a portion of the two percent State Supplemental Aid was funded.
-The last ten years' State Supplemental Aid history is shown in the following chart:
+Both factors (allowable growth and enrollment) greatly affect district budgets.
+However, for districts with moderate increases in enrollment, the allowable growth percentage has the greater budget impact.
+The allowable growth percentage has been highly variable over the past 30 years, ranging from a low of zero percent in 2011 to a high of 14.5 percent in 1981.
+Note for FY 2009-10, the Governor ordered a 10% across-the-board budget cut and for FY 2010-11, only a portion of the two percent allowable growth was funded.
+The last ten years' allowable growth history is shown in the following chart: